 Funboards / Hybrid Surfboards

-Now, this is basically the love child of a mini mal and a more agile short board.
-Funnily enough, this was the surfboard type I went for after learning the basics on a foam surfboard.
-In short, I wasn’t disappointed.
+Now, this is basically the love child of a mini mal and a short board.
+This was the surfboard type I went for after the foam surfboard and in short, I wasn’t disappointed.

 Advantages of Funboards / Hybrid Surfboards